Bytom/Bytom-Chrome-Extension/README.md

-# Bystore Chrome Extension
+# Byone Chrome Extension
-Bystore Chrome Extension wallet is a UTXO base Wallet.
+Byone Chrome Extension wallet is a UTXO base Wallet.
 The extension in charge of the all the Key and Account Management.

 ## Building locally